MichaelGloessl04/wpapihandler/__tests__/docs/test_docs.md

   - 2.3: get_posts
     - 2.3.1: get_posts should return all posts
     - 2.3.2: get_posts should return post with specified id
+    - 2.3.3: get_posts should throw PostNotFoundError if the post does not exist
   - 2.4: get_tags
     - 2.4.1: get_tags should return all tags
     - 2.4.2: get_tags should return empty array if no tags are found